Selective receptor modulator

 In the field of pharmacology, a selective receptor modulator or SRM is a type of drug that has different effects in different tissues.
-A SRM may behave as an agonist in some tissues while as an antagonist in others.
+An SRM may behave as an agonist in some tissues while as an antagonist in others.
 Hence selective receptor modulators are sometimes referred to as tissue selective drugs or mixed agonists / antagonists.
 This tissue selective behavior is in contrast to many other drugs that behave either as agonists or antagonists regardless of the tissue in question.

-Note that selective estrogen receptor modulator (SERM) is the only class of these drugs currently on the market in the US.

 Classes

 Classes of selective receptor modulators include: